Farfetch/mockingbird/README.md

     cd mockingbird/src
     ```

-2. Install [Carthage](https://github.com/Carthage/Carthage) if you don't already have it.
+2. Install [Cocoapods](http://cocoapods.org) if you don't already have it.

     ```
-    brew install carthage
+    sudo gem install cocoapods
     ```

 3. Retrieve and build dependencies.

     ```
-    carthage bootstrap --platform Mac
+    pod install
     ```

-4. Open the project file in Xcode then build and run.
+4. Open the workspace file in Xcode then build and run.

     ```
-    open Mockingbird.xcodeproj
+    open Mockingbird.xcworkspace
     ```

 ## Usage